Physical and Analytical Electrochemistry Division David C. Grahame Award

 About David C. Grahame

 David C. Grahame was a pioneering American physical chemist and professor at Amherst College.
-He is well known for his ground-breaking paper entitled “The Electrical Double Layer and the Theory of Electrocapillarity” of 1947 which outlined the fundamental principles that govern electrical double layer formation at metal-solution interfaces.
+He is well known for his ground-breaking 1947 paper, “The Electrical Double Layer and the Theory of Electrocapillarity,” which outlined the fundamental principles that govern electrical double-layer formation at metal-solution interfaces.

 Recipients